 A plaint is replied through written statement submitted by the defendant.
 A written statement is an expression of rejection or acceptance of the averments made in the plaint by the plaintiff.
-A written statement needs to be carefully drafted and a para-wise reply is to be furnished wherein specific denial and acceptance is pleaded.
-Also, it has to be made sure, that whereby a denial is maintained, if at all there are facts in contradiction, they are to be brought out as a matter of statement and subsequently evidence regarding the same is led by the defendant.
+A written statement needs to be carefully drafted and a para-wise reply is to be furnished wherein specific denial and acceptance are pleaded.
+Also, it has to be made sure, that whereby a denial is maintained, if at all there are facts in contradiction, they are to be brought in the statement, and subsequently evidence regarding the same is to be led by the defendant.

 Objection/ concerns against the written statement are presented by the plaintiff by way of filing the rejoinder.
 This process necessarily has to be timely completed.

 The evidence is led by both the sides following the provisions of Indian Evidence Act.
 This is the most ticklish and important process of the court procedure and one needs an expert advocate to tactfully and wisely handle this stage of proceedings.
 The entire case and its fate depend on evidence and how it is led by the parties.
 It becomes important to challenge the validity of opposition’s evidence and statements and bring out any contradictions to the front.
 A good advocate ensures that each piece of opposition’s evidence goes through certain tests of validity in law and only thereafter is accepted by the court as valid evidence.
 This is the stage where efficient advocates sometimes have to guide the courts in the interest of justice to not accept as evidence something which stands invalid as per the laws of India and provisions of Indian Evidence Act.